-Participate in Challenges — and create a deeper & more meaningful connection with your partner — and be entered to win our quarterly prize (a $2,500 CDN vacation package for 2) and other great prizes!
+Participate in Challenges — and create a deeper & more meaningful connection with your partner — and be entered to win prizes.

-Earn one prize draw entry every time you complete and save a Celebration Reflection (“Celebrations”) and your Connection Practice Ratings (“Ratings”) in the App.
-Record your Celebrations and Ratings for 5 consecutive days in one week and you will earn an additional 5 entries.
+Earn one prize draw entry every time you complete and save a Celebration Reflection (“Reflect”), record the Number of times you practised gratitude ("Record") and your Connection Practice Ratings (“Rate”) in the App.
+Record, Reflect and Rate for 5 consecutive days in one week and you will earn an additional 5 entries.
 Record them for 7 consecutive days in one week and you will earn yet another 5 entries.

 Download our Apps for your